whathelll/CarND-Vehicle-Detection/README.md

 model_path = "./model_data/tiny-yolo-voc.h5"
 yolo_model = load_model(model_path)
 ```
+The model I used can be downloaded from here: https://drive.google.com/open?id=0BxrR4D9fa_NkR2FfRVIwNW5RZDQ

 You'll see in cell 6 & 7 of my notebook that I've taken 4 functions from the YAD2k project to be part of my pipeline.
 "yolo_head" splits the last layer into: